MajorFemi/alx-zero_day/0x03-git/README.md

-This is another readme created for the next task
+This is the updated version of Readme.
+Some contents have been replaced.